DILCISBoard/E-ARK-AIP/index.md

 ## Physical Container Packaging

-This part of the AIP format specification gives recommendations regarding the creation of the physical packaging of the AIP into a transferable and storable entity.
+This part of the AIP format specification gives recommendations regarding the creation of the physical packaging of the logical AIP into either one or multiple transferable and storable entities.

 ### Naming of the packaged entity